Recombinate (antihemophilic factor recombinant) for hemophilia

 The other study included 79 previously untreated people with severe hemophilia A who received Recombinate for prophylaxis or on-demand treatment of bleeding episodes.

-Among a total of 810 bleeds, most (92%) were managed with one or two infusions of Recombinate.
-Also, in all but one out of the 10 surgical procedures, bleeding control was rated as “excellent” — in the other procedure, the patient had developed inhibitors and experienced excessive bleeding after the surgery.
+Of 810 bleeds, most (92%) were managed with one or two infusions of Recombinate.
+In all but one out of the 10 surgical procedures, bleeding control was rated excellent.
+In the other procedure, the patient developed inhibitors and experienced excessive bleeding after the surgery.

 In total, 23 patients developed inhibitors against FVIII during the study, indicating that Recombinate was about equally as likely as plasma-derived FVIII to trigger the development of inhibitors.